Despite the long, hot, sunny days, the boys of summer at the Emery Recreation Center have been forced off the baseball diamond.

 Fenty said he's optimistic because the acting director appears to be "more hands on."

 Two weeks have passed since the hearing, with no response from city officials, Lewis and Catlett said.
 They're not surprised.
 Recreation officials first promised to install the basketball goals last summer.
-Although the city did turn the dirt over on the baseball diamond, it didn't remove the rocks or maintain it so the grass wouldn't grow again.
+Although the city did turn the dirt over on the baseball diamond, it didn't remove the rocks or maintain it so the grass could grow again.

 Neil Rodgers, a top aide to Flowers, said Friday that Flowers understood the Emery coaches' complaints.
-"Something will be done" about the basketball goals by the first of August, he said, although the athletic field is a project that must wait until fall.
+"Something will be done" about the basketball goals by the first of August, he said, though the athletic field is a project that must wait until fall.
 The field was not part of the original scope of the capital project, he said.

 At the hearing, council member Jim Graham (D-Ward 1) was sympathetic.
 "These are people who are giving of themselves," he said.
 "All they want is someone to give support back.
 You're the type of person we want.
 We want to support you."